Seventh Crusade: Louis IX of France

-At the end of 1244, Louis was stricken with a severe malarial infection.
-Near death, he vowed that if he recovered he would set out for a Crusade.
+At the end of 1244, Louis IX of France was stricken with a severe malarial infection.
+Near death, he vowed that if he recovered he would set out for a crusade.
 His life was spared, and as soon as his health permitted him, he took the cross and immediately began preparations.
-The Crusade that Louis would lead has been described as "perhaps the only expedition since the days of Godfrey of Bouillon that deserved the name of a Holy War."
+The crusade that Louis would lead has been described as "perhaps the only expedition since the days of Godfrey of Bouillon that deserved the name of a Holy War."
 He had already been much distressed by the plight of John of Brienne during the siege of Constantinople of 1235, and dispatched a mission led by the Dominican André de Longjumeau to acquire Holy relics, including the Crown of Thorns, parts of the True Cross, the Holy Lance, and the Holy Sponge.
-The Sainte Chapelle in Paris was begun by Louis whose chapel would hold and display his sacred objects in a large reliquary.
+The Sainte-Chapelle in Paris was begun by Louis whose chapel would hold and display his sacred objects in a large reliquary.
 (The reliquary and associated vessels were melted down during the French Revolution.
 The crown is currently in the Louvre, saved from the 2019 fire at Notre-Dame de Paris.)
 Papal blessing for the Crusade would come later.

 Innocent IV

 Innocent IV became pope on 25 June 1243, facing both religious and political crusades.
 At that time, the papacy was engaged in a feud with emperor Frederick II, then under excommunication.
 Frederick was at first pleased with his election, but it was soon clear that Innocent intended to carry on his predecessors' traditions.
 Fearing a plan to kidnap him, Innocent IV left Rome in March 1244, pursued by the emperor's cavalry, travelling to Lyons.
 He wrote to Louis IX, asking for asylum, which was cautiously refused.
 In exile, the pope presided over First Council of Lyon in 1245.
-The council directed a new Crusade under the command of Louis IX, who had already taken the cross, with the objective of reconquering the Holy Land.
+The council directed a new crusade under the command of Louis IX, who had already taken the cross, with the objective of reconquering the Holy Land.
 With Rome under siege by Frederick, that year the pope also issued his Ad Apostolicae Dignitatis Apicem, formally renewing the sentence of excommunication on the emperor, and declared him deposed from the imperial throne and that of Naples.